Rebalanced Historic Banned Cards Datamined for the Mirror, Mirror Event in Early July: Meddling Mage Reveals it All!

 Change: The card exiles itself when cast and does not shuffle itself into its owner’s library.

 For some reason, Nexus of Fate unlike similar cards that grant extra turns, allow itself to be recurred over and over.
 It also didn’t help that it can be cast at Instant speed.
 The card caused a lot of grief in the early days of MTG Arena especially in best of one games where there is no time limit for matches.
 It didn’t take long for it to be also banned in best of three.
-With this change, it could potentially still see play because of its Instant speed and the ramping strategies available, but Time Wap would still likely be the card of choice for extra turns.
+With this change, it could potentially still see play because of its Instant speed and the ramping strategies available.

 Oko, Thief of Crowns